csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

   length of the soundfile _Sfile_ which in turn has been set to the "ClassGuit.wav" sample (you can use any other file here).
 - _aSnd[] diskin Sfile_ The opcode _diskin_ reads the sound file
-  &nbsp;_Sfile_ and creates an audio array.
+  _Sfile_ and creates an audio array.
 The first channel of the file will be found in _aSnd[0]_, the second (if any) in _aSnd[1]_, and so on.
 - _kAzim line 0,p3,-360_ This creates an azimuth signal which starts